vevaan-verma/MCServerWiz/README.md

 No prior experience in Minecraft servers is required.
 MCServerWiz holds the user's hand through the process as it briefly explains each step and points the user to helpful resources.

-MCServerWiz automatically installs server.jar files from the internet as per the user's requested client and Minecraft version, and creates a customized run.bat (+run.sh for MacOS and Linux) file using Aikar's Flags and the user's requested memory allocation.
+MCServerWiz automatically installs server.jar files from the internet as per the user's requested client and Minecraft version, and creates a customized run.bat (+run.sh for MacOS and Linux) file using [Aikar's Flags](https://flags.sh/) and the user's requested memory allocation.
 The user is also granted the ability to name the destination folder and set a server MOTD.

-Please note that **the application does not port forward your router** or change any firewall settings: this must be done manually to allow users from outside networks to join the server. **_You must port forward your router, or else your server will be LAN-only._** You can learn how to port forward [here](https://www.wikihow.com/Portforward-Minecraft#:~:text=This%20wikiHow%20teaches).
+Please note that **the application does not port forward your router** or change any firewall settings: this must be done manually to allow users from outside networks to join the server. **_If you do not port forward your router/device, your server will be LAN-only._** You can learn how to port forward [here](https://www.wikihow.com/Portforward-Minecraft#:~:text=This%20wikiHow%20teaches).

 ## Compatibility